adarsh-67r/adarsh-67r/README.md

 I am Adarsh

-:seedling: I like to code, listen to music :notes: and do Math :pencil2:
+:seedling: I like to listen to music :notes: and do Math :pencil2:

 ![Github stats](https://github-readme-stats.vercel.app/api?username=theCode-Breaker)